Lottery Strategies: 7 Systems to Predict Winning Lottery Numbers

 A wheeling system works by targeting a certain number of common numbers and then combining those numbers with every possible additional number to generate a bunch of tickets with higher chances of winning lower-tier lottery prizes.

-For example, if you were playing a lottery where you need to get six out of 69 possible numbers correct (also known as a 6/69 lottery), you could identify four "hot" numbers and then buy tickets that combine those four numbers with each of the other 45 possible numbers.
+For example, if you play a lottery where you need to get six out of 69 possible numbers correct to win (also known as a 6/69 lottery), you could identify four "hot" numbers and then buy tickets that combine those four numbers with each of the other 45 possible numbers.

 For example, if you identified 4, 13, 39, and 41 as the numbers you wanted to play, your lottery wheel strategy would be to buy tickets that include: